Unavoidable Higgs coupling deviations in the $Z_2$-symmetric Georgi-Machacek model: Diagonalization of the custodial singlet sector

 \subsection{Features of the mass matrix}

 In the custodial singlet sector, the mass matrix before diagonalizing has the form:

 where:

+The minimization conditions in Eqs.~\eqref{eq:min1} and~\eqref{eq:min2} can be solved in the broken phase ($\nu_\phi, \nu_\chi \neq 0$) for $\mu_{3}^{2}$ and $\mu_{2}^{2}$, allowing the mass matrix to be expressed entirely in terms of vevs and quartic couplings:

-It is clear from Eqs.~\eqref{eq:mass}--\eqref{eq:M22} that in the $\nu_{\chi} \rightarrow 0$ limit\footnote{We explicitly take this limit coming from positive nonzero values of $\nu_\chi$.
-At $\nu_\chi = 0$ a phase transition occurs to the dark matter phase of the theory in which the $Z_2$ symmetry is unbroken; in this dark matter phase the SU(2)$_L$ triplets are $Z_2$-odd, their masses are controlled by $\mu_3^2$, and they can be decoupled by taking $\mu_3^2 \gg \nu^2$.
-We do not consider the dark matter phase in this paper.} the Higgs boson $h$ acquires a mass-squared of the SM form $8 \lambda_1 \nu^2$, the mixing goes to zero, and the second custodial singlet becomes massless.
+It is clear from Eqs.~\eqref{eq:M22beg}--\eqref{eq:M22} that in the limit that $\nu_{\chi}$ approaches zero\footnote{We explicitly take this limit coming from positive nonzero values of $\nu_\chi$.
+At $\nu_\chi = 0$ a phase transition occurs to the dark matter phase of the theory in which the $Z_2$ symmetry is unbroken; in this dark matter phase the SU(2)$_L$ triplets are $Z_2$-odd, their masses are controlled by $\mu_3^2$ as in Eq.\eqref{eq:M22before}, and they can be decoupled by taking $\mu_3^2 \gg \nu^2$.
+We do not consider the dark matter phase in this paper.} the Higgs boson $h$ acquires a mass-squared of the SM form $8 \lambda_1 \nu^2$, the mixing goes to zero, and the second custodial singlet's mass approaches zero.
 The small $\nu_{\chi}$ region is thus populated by a low-mass custodial singlet $S$.
 We defined the diagonalization matrix depending on the mass hierarchy in Eq.~\eqref{eq:rot} and Eq.~\eqref{eq:rotlow}.
 For both cases the mixing angle $\alpha$ can be computed using:

 Note that, after fixing $\nu$ using the Fermi constant, the custodial-singlet sector depends on only four combinations of parameters: $\nu_{\chi}$, $\lambda_{1}$, $(2\lambda_{2}-\lambda_{5})$ and $(\lambda_{3}+3\lambda_{4})$.
 We can simplify the analysis by defining the combinations: